Lizard-Ranger/PI-Frame/README.md

 - Repos and keys added for **ocamlfuse** (Google Drive Connector)
 - MyGDrive will be created and mapped.
 - Screen Saver will be disabled.
+- All scripts will be placed the '/home/pi/frame' Directory.

 Three Scripts will be created.
 - feh.sh